nvim-lualine/lualine.nvim/README.md

       }, -- Shows specific window name for that filetype ( { `filetype` = `window_name`, ... } )

       disabled_buftypes = { 'quickfix', 'prompt' }, -- Hide a window if its buffer's type is disabled

+      -- Automatically updates active window color to match color of other components (will be overidden if buffers_color is set) use_mode_colors = false,

       windows_color = {
         -- Same values as the general color option can be used here.